-The Island Chumash language was traditionally spoken on three of the Channel Islands: Santa Cruz, Santa Rosa, and San Miguel Islands.
-It is documented in a number of nineteenth century vocabularies and in the fieldnotes of J. P. Harrington.
+The traditional Cruzeño language area spans three of the Channel Islands: Santa Cruz, Santa Rosa, and San Miguel Islands.
+It is documented in a number of 19th century vocabularies and in the fieldnotes of J. P. Harrington.
 Based on archaeological evidence and the testimony of early observers, it has been estimated that speakers of all Chumashan languages together numbered between 10,700 and 17,250 in pre-contact times (King 1969).
-Today, there are no first-language speakers of any Chumashan language.
+In the 21st century, there are no first-language speakers of any Chumashan language.

 Selected archival materials at Berkeley